cogentcore/core/README.md

 # TODO

+* fix the style-props context -- need an overall prop on objects -- in type presumably. completer needs to know about this too.  in mapview proximally.
+	+ have PropTag now in ki.  need to hook it into mapview from struct somehow.  look into sliceview for how we access the ki parent of slice -- do that..

 * closing multiple windows creates data races, and hangs, in gide at least..

-* fix clear x on textfield.

 * gui for spell options.

 * mac hidpi setpos is not right from prefs -- works from init win create.

 * TextView:
-	+ on yank from history, push to clipboard
 	+ word wrapping is going long unnecessarily -- is target size correct??
 	+ cursor goes to hand for links in TextView
 	+ parens / brackets match highlighter..

-* fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.  in mapview proximally.

 * update gi/doc.go with final readme notes etc!  add docs to this README about "what can you do with demos?" kind of thing..